 First aid gear isn’t a luxury so while you should keep it simple, don’t skimp here.

 Food can be a big weight but you don’t want to skimp.
-Gill and I have worked out what we eat on an extended trip and we carry around 700-850 grams per person per day (dry weight).
-Contrary to logic, your desire to eat can decrease over time and the long distance appetite develops, at least in the early stages.
+Gill and I have worked out what we eat on an extended trip and we carry around 650 grams per person per day (dry weight).
+Contrary to logic, your desire to eat can decrease over time on a long distance hike, at least in the early stages.
 You do need to make sure you eat regularly and often if you are doing big days.
 Carry food you really like not just what weighs the lightest.
 For trips over one week in length you will generally find you will start becoming sick of certain foods so remember to provide yourself with plenty of variety.

 Trying out our new Big Agnes Cooper Spur tent prior to our 2016 Larapinta Trail trip.
 Three hours of torrential rain and gale force winds and not a leak in sight!